 E-commerce sites and online shopping have been growing steadily over the last two decades.
-The growth in numbers has led to diverse development in the new online shopping experience, payment pathways, online merchants, and e-commerce sites.
-This gives rise to new choices for both merchants and consumers.
-Next best product recommendation can be very useful in doing this.
+The growth in numbers has led to a diverse development in the new online shopping experience, payment pathways, online merchants, and e-commerce sites.
+This has given rise to new choices for both merchants and consumers.
+Here, product recommendation can be quite useful in making the choices better.

-Although various choices empower both customers and merchants, often too many options are confusing and can negatively affect the online shopping experience.
-The latter was a problem one of our clients had faced recently.
+Although various choices empower both customers and merchants, many options can often become confusing.
+It can also negatively affect the shopping experience.
+One of our clients faced this problem recently.

-The client, an online payment company that enabled digital and mobile payments on behalf of consumers and merchants worldwide, had multiple payment products to fit the merchants’ needs – its customer.
-The merchants who used more than one product had a broader and deeper product usage and thus were more profitable than single product merchants.
+The client was an online payment company that enabled digital and mobile payments on behalf of consumers and merchants worldwide.
+It had multiple payment products to fit the merchants’ needs, i.e. its customer.
+The merchants who used more than one product had a broader and deeper product usage.
+Thus, they were more profitable than single product merchants.
 As a result, all the products were marketed to all the merchants, causing confusion and subsequent unsubscription.

-Our client wanted to narrow down the list of available products and offer only relevant merchants’ relevant choices.
+Our client wanted to narrow down the list of available products and offer only merchants’ relevant choices.
 The head of development wanted to find the next best product (NBP) recommendation for each merchant optimized by adoption and profitability.
-Our job was to develop a model that could Offer the next products based on historical adoption by similar merchants and incremental profit.
+Our job was to develop a model that could offer the next best products based on historical adoption by similar merchants and incremental profit.

-The first step of BADIR was to form the Business Question.
+The first step of BADIR is to form the Business Question.
 We consulted with the product team to try and understand their problem in detail.
-The Product Team wanted to increase engagement with the merchant base by helping the merchant choose the right product while keeping an eye on profits – net of marketing.
-So we formed our business question to reflect this motive.
+The Product Team wanted to increase engagement with the merchant base by helping the merchant choose the right product while keeping an eye on profits.
+So, we formed our business question to reflect this motive.

-The next step was to form an Analysis Plan.
-The analysis plan is always hypothesis-driven.
+Analysis Plan is the next step in the process.
+It is always hypothesis-driven.
 In the analysis plan, we decide the kind of data we would like to collect, the time window, and the model that will be built.
-Once the plan was finalized, appropriate historical Data was extracted to train a machine learning model.
+Once the plan is finalized, appropriate historical Data is extracted to train a machine learning model.

 Deriving Insights with Machine learning models

 This is one of the most exciting steps within the BADIR framework.
-In this step, we developed an ML classification model to predict a merchant’s probability to adopt a particular payment product.
+In this step, we developed a machine-learning classification model to predict a merchant’s probability to adopt a particular payment product.

 We built a machine learning model to identify the merchant segments with different adoption patterns.
-The model was trained on the historical Data and optimized for expected incremental profit.
+After this, we trained the model on the historical Data and then optimized it for expected incremental profit.

 A zoom-in into the merchant segment 39 shows optimization of Expected incremental profit calculated from the decision tree.

-Our model provided NBP (Next best product) scores for each merchant.
-The NBP scores took into account the propensity to adopt a product and the expected incremental profit derived from the possible adoption.
+Our model provided NBP scores for each merchant.
+This score took into account the propensity to adopt a product and the expected incremental profit derived from the possible adoption.

 Our recommendation was to use this score to intelligently design plans for outbound marketing, inbound customer service call, and web self-service.
 The scores could quickly provide a quantitative measure of sorting out products and priorities.